ponfri/cypress_template/cypress_instructions.md

 ## Fixtures Usage Policy
 *Purpose: Organize and document the use of fixture data for reliable, maintainable tests.*
 - **Always use the fixtures folder for mocked data**: When writing or generating Cypress tests for this project, use files in `cypress/fixtures/` for any mocked data, API responses, or test data.
-- **Reference fixtures in tests**: Use `cy.fixture('filename')` to load fixture data, and reference it in your tests for assertions, intercepts, or setup.
+- **Reference fixtures in tests**: Always use `cy.fixture('filename')` to load fixture data at the start of your test, and reference it in your tests for assertions, intercepts, or setup.
+Never instantiate or load fixtures inside test blocks or functions unless required for dynamic data.
 - **Keep fixtures organized**: Store JSON, text, or other fixture files in the `cypress/fixtures/` folder and name them clearly according to their purpose.
+Do not place fixture files in any other location.
 - **Update fixtures as needed**: If a test requires new or updated mocked data, add or modify the relevant fixture file before using it in the test.

 ## Example Fixture Usage